kevincastejon/Unity-Missing-Features/README.md

 	- **Color Setters**<BR/>
 Simple color setter components meant to be plugged to UnityEvent for setting color without scripting.
 Works with Renderer and SpriteRenderer.

+	- **Transform Teleporter**<BR/>
+Simple Transform teleporter component meant to be plugged to UnityEvent for setting position, rotation and/or scale.